MatthiasHarzer/repo-file-sync/README.md

 1. Run `repo-file-sync discover` to see which files would be saved or restored.

 ## Included / excluded files
+The tool uses a set of global include/exclude patterns to determine which files to save and restore.
+Additionally, every repository can have its own include/exclude patterns.
 ### Included files
-The tool was originally designed to save and restore IDE configurations, so it includes by default the following patterns:
+Repo File Sync was originally designed to save and restore IDE configurations, so it includes by default the following patterns:
 - Visual Studio Code (`**/.vscode/**`)
 - JetBrains IDEs (`**/.idea/**`)
 > Patterns are evaluated at the repository root, so the pattern `**/.vscode/**` will match all files and folders inside the `.vscode` folder, as well as all `.vscode` folders in subfolders.

-### Adding custom patterns
+#### Adding include patterns
-1. Run `repo-file-sync addpattern <pattern-1>, <pattern-2>, ...` to add one or more Glob-patterns to match files from the repository root.
+1. Run `repo-file-sync pattern include add <pattern-1>, <pattern-2>, ...` to add one or more Glob-patterns to match files from the repository root.

-### Removing custom patterns
+#### Removing include patterns
-1. Run `repo-file-sync removepattern <pattern-1>, <pattern-2>, ...` to remove one or more Glob-patterns.
+1. Run `repo-file-sync pattern include remove <pattern-1>, <pattern-2>, ...` to remove one or more Glob-patterns.

+> To add or remove a global include pattern, use the `--global/-g` flag.

 ### Excluded files
+The following patterns are excluded by default, to prevent matching files in some ignored folders:
+- Node modules (`**/node_modules/**`, `node_modules/**`)
+- Virtual environments (`**/*venv/**`, `*venv/**`)
+> Exclude patterns are evaluated **after** include patterns, so a file matching an exclude pattern will always be excluded, even if it matches an include pattern.

+#### Adding exclude patterns
+1. Run `repo-file-sync pattern exclude add <pattern-1>, <pattern-2>, ...` to add one or more Glob-patterns to exclude files from the repository root.

+#### Removing exclude patterns
+1. Run `repo-file-sync pattern exclude remove <pattern-1>, <pattern-2>, ...` to remove one or more Glob-patterns.

+> To add or remove a global exclude pattern, use the `--global/-g` flag.

+### Excluded folders when searching for repositories
 The tool excludes the following folders when discovering repositories:
 - Node modules (`node_modules`)
 - Virtual environments (`venv`, `.venv`)
-> This does not impact the included files, as they are still saved and restored.
+> This has no impact on the saved and restored files.
+Use the include and exclude patterns to define which files to save and restore.